 Whole item fire tests of RUF, which are time consuming and costly, are impractical due to the wide range of styles and materials used along with rapid, fashion-driven changes in upholstery materials.
-Relatively few examples of a given RUF design are generally produced.
-The development of a technically sound furniture design tool based on characterized physical and combustion properties of the furniture components is required by furniture manufacturers to produce RUF with improved flammability behavior targets.
+Relatively small numbers of a given RUF design and material combination are generally produced.
+The development of a technically sound furniture design tool based on characterized physical and combustion properties of the furniture components will be required by furniture manufacturers to produce RUF meeting potential future regulations based on limiting the heat release rate of RUF.
 Such a design tool will enable RUF manufacturers to identify the materials and configurations necessary to produce furniture with desired levels of fire performance.
 By designing furniture that is incapable of generating sufficient heat release rate (to be characterized as part of this project) to initiate flashover in a room, the likelihood of flashover, with its associated fire losses, in residences will be substantially reduced.

 Fire Loss in the United States During 2009, by Michael J. Karter, Jr., NFPA, Quincy, MA, 02169

 NIST Special Publication 1130, Reduced Risk of Fire in Buildings and Communities: A Strategic Roadmap to Prioritize and Guide Research, April 2012.

-Standards and Codes:
+Impact of Standards and Tools:

 Barrier fabric test - No flame penetration through barrier fabric after 6 min.
 Photo credit: NIST

 Related Programs and Projects: